Gredu/archived.kommuuni.mahti.org/content/rule/common-tasks.md

 If bio looks dirty, you should wash it after you have emptied it.

+If you see a yellow mark, skip it without removing it.
+Yellow mark is a permament skip if he or she is away more than a week.
+Only {{< role leader >}} can give you the yellow mark.

 ## Drying dishes
 If you don't have room to dry your dishes, then you have to empty the drying area.